Floyd Rose FRT-4

 Above is an up-close shot of K.K.
 Downing’s FRT-4 prototype in chrome.

 Here is a picture of Steve Lukather of Toto with his Fender strat modified with a prototype FRT-4.
-This prototype variant of the FRT-4 is slightly different than Eddie’s and K.K.
-Downing’s and seems to feature longer saddles.
+This prototype variant of the FRT-4, which seems to be similar to Ed’s but in chrome.

 Here is a side view of the prototype FRT-4.
 Note the vertical tuners being one-piece connected to the base plate.
 You can also see the bottom opening on the saddle for the T-block inserts to hold.
 Modern FRT-5 designs don’t have this, but some later Fernandes tremolos units, such as the FRT-7, still had these openings even though they used the modern “square” insert blocks.